CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

     opened only by employees of Finnish higher education institutions, state research institutes and CSC.
 Commercial projects can be opened by anyone.

+Project are usually valid for one year at a time, but they can be extended.
+To extend a project, contact us at servicedesk@csc.fi.